Comaar/ht-vision/final_model_training/README.md

 > This naming is intentionally preserved to remain consistent with the existing Jupyter notebook and previously generated training artifacts.

 ### Dataset configuration
-- Dataset source: Roboflow Aquarium (class-merged).
+- Dataset source: Unified Custom Dataset.
 - Task: single-class object detection (`fish`).
 - Dataset paths are defined via absolute paths and must be adapted for other environments.